infinitydaemon/snort-elk/README.md

 3. ELK stack is on OpenStack as monitoring server

 ## Tools specification
-- Raspberry Pi 4 with 8GB of RAM
+- A SoC with 4 with 8GB of RAM minimum
 - A capable broadband router
 - Ubuntu / Debian image as ELK server
 - Hostapd to configure integrated wifi as access point